 1. Injuries and Errors

 A significant risk of poorly designed AI in medicine is the potential for increased medical errors.
-AI systems may recommend incorrect medications, overlook tumors on radiological scans, or allocate hospital beds to the wrong patients because it has wrongly predicted which patient would benefit more.
+Artificial Intelligence systems may recommend incorrect medications, overlook tumors on radiological scans, or allocate hospital beds to the wrong patients because it has wrongly predicted which patient would benefit more.
 These errors can result in patient injuries, and the impact of AI mistakes can be widespread compared to individual physician errors.

 2. Data Availability